 About Robert Frost

-Robert Frost (1874-1963) was one the America’s most loved and most prolific poets and was the recipient of four Pulitzer Prizes.
+Robert Frost (1874-1963) was one of America’s most loved and most prolific poets and was the recipient of four Pulitzer Prizes.
 Although he was born on the West Coast of America he moved to Massachusetts in his teens after the death of his father.
 He drew much of his inspiration for his poetry from the landscape and its people.
 In his personal life, Frost suffered the loss of two children and his wife Elinor within the space of six years.
-In his later works he wrote about the impact of these tragedies in his life.
+In his later works, he wrote about the impact of these tragedies in his life.